ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 I would like to create a robotic gardener.
 What it would do is automate the process of growing and harvesting crops.
 By combining small motors and sensors and a simple programmable computer system like an Arduino, a small self-contained box could be constructed that would accept a seed as input and produce crops and more seed as output.
 This could be used for easily growing many types of plant, by providing different growing instructions and seeds as needed.
 It could also be built in a way that tries to use energy from the environment efficiently, and avoid excessive use of mains power.
 This would be helpful in simplifying access to plant products, even plants that are not commonly available easily.
 For example, if one wants a type of plant like clover that is usually only available in the wild in summer, and not sold in the winter, but the person wants it available to them year round, then it could be grown by the robotic gardener.

-## Goals

-An Ember community should provide useful elements of survival: shelter, nutrition (including food and water), medical care, education, and information.
-It would do this as its fulfilment of its objective of managing the various needs of a society, by enabling people to be effective participants in that society.

-One role of Ember would be to provide goods.
-For this, it would be ideal for Ember to control as much of the supply chain as possible.
-That would allow efficient provision of the goods such as to reduce cost and ensure quality.
-That control of the supply chain would, in an ideal scenario, extend to all stages of the process, from production of the raw materials to component production to assembly to distribution, as well as shipping at all stages of the process.
-If Ember both controlled production of raw materials in a region and was the dominant institution working to ensure that those resources are used responsibly, it would of course be important to take the interest Ember has in using the resources sustainably into consideration.

-There should be a universally and easily accessible facility to allow the community to vote easily, with systems in place to prevent voter suppression or intimidation.

-## Project structure and implementation

-Ember will achieve these goals through creating individual components that each provide an integral part of the whole societal system.
-Implementation will probably need to be undertaken in stages.

-## Rationale

-Human society is sometimes unpredictable in the rights and safeties it affords.
-Consequently, a unified institution with the aim of remedying these issues should be established outside of the realms of traditional governmental structures.
-Participation in Ember communities shall be dependent on agreement to specified terms, to best protect the rights of the individuals making up the community.

 ## Licensing